cloudeteer/terraform-governance/docs/Development - Terraform Style Guide.md

 ## Variables

+### Follow argument names

-- Do not create custom names for variables where standard arguments already exist.
+Do not create custom names for variables where standard arguments already exist.
 Follow the argument names from the resource's "Argument Reference".

+If necessary, prefix the variable name with the resource name where the variable is used, followed by the resource's attribute name.
+For example, if you have a module that defines an [`azurerm_virtual_network`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/virtual_network) and an [`azurerm_subnet`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet), and the IP address ranges are assigned via variables, use `virtual_network_address_space` and `subnet_address_prefixes` as variable names, instead of `address_space` and `address_prefixes`.

+### Variable Lists and Maps

-- For variables of type `list(...)` and `map(...)`, use plural form in the variable name.
+For variables of type `list(...)` and `map(...)`, use plural form in the variable name.

-- Prefer `list` over `map` types unless absolutely necessary.
-For example, use a list of objects instead of a map with element keys.
+### Sort Variables Alphabetically

-- Alphabetically sort variables in the `variables.tf` file.
+Alphabetically sort variables in the `variables.tf` file.
 Use [tfsort](https://github.com/AlexNabokikh/tfsort) for assistance.

+### Complex Variables

 - Complex types should use concrete objects (`object` type) over free-form `map` types.
 - Multiline descriptions for complex variables should describe each key in a Markdown table in the variable description.
 - Use [Heredoc String](https://developer.hashicorp.com/terraform/language/expressions/strings#heredoc-strings) for multiline string in variable description field.

 ## Outputs

+### Follow attribute names

-- Do not create custom names for outputs where standard attributes of resources already exist.
-Follow the attribute names from the resource's "Attributes Reference.
+Do not create custom names for outputs where standard attributes of resources already exist.
+Follow the attribute names from the resource's "Attributes Reference".

-- Outputs must be meaningful and intuitive even when used outside the module.
+Outputs must be meaningful and intuitive even when used outside the module.

+### Output Lists and Maps

-- If the output type is `list` or `map`, the name must be plural.
+For the output type is `list` or `map`, the name must be plural.

-## Module Structure

-### Required Folders

-Each module repository must include the following directory structure:

-- **`examples/usage/`**
-  Contains a fully functional example demonstrating how to use the module.
-This example should serve as a reference implementation, showcasing all key features and expected usage patterns of the module.

-- **`tests/examples/`**
-  Contains test files that validate the examples in the `examples/` folder.
-For instance, if the main example is `usage`, the corresponding test should be named `usage.tftest.hcl`.
-These tests ensure that the examples remain functional as changes are made to the module.

-- **`tests/local/`**
-  Contains local unit tests for the module, typically run during development.
-Tests can be stored in a single `main.tftest.hcl` file or split into multiple files for better organization.
-These tests should mock external dependencies, allowing for quick feedback without requiring actual infrastructure.

-- **`tests/remote/`**
-  Contains tests that perform real deployments using actual cloud providers.
-These tests are designed to run in CI pipelines (e.g., on pull requests) and validate the module’s functionality in a fully deployed environment.
-Remote tests ensure that the module works as expected in production-like scenarios.

-### File Structure

-Each module repository must include the following Terraform files:

-- **`terraform.tf`**
-  Contains a single `terraform` block specifying the module's `required_version` of Terraform and `required_providers`.
-This ensures compatibility and enforces consistent versions across environments.

-- **`variables.tf`**
-  Defines all input variables for the module.
-This file organizes and documents the inputs needed to configure the module effectively.

-- **`outputs.tf`**
-  Contains the module's output definitions.
-All values that the module returns for external use must be defined here to ensure clarity and usability.

-- **`main.tf`**
-  For simple modules, all core logic should be placed in this file.
-  For more complex modules:

-  - **Resources**: Group and organize resource blocks into separate files with meaningful and intuitive names, prefixed with `r-`.
-Example: `r-network.tf`.
-  - **Data sources**: Similarly, organize data source blocks into separate files with meaningful names, prefixed with `d-`.
-Example: `d-identity.tf`.

-- **`README.md`**:
-  The complete module documentation which autogenerated content, see [documentation](#documentation).
+### Sort Outputs Alphabetically

+Alphabetically sort variables in the `variables.tf` file.
+Use [tfsort](https://github.com/AlexNabokikh/tfsort) for assistance.

 ## Documentation

+### `README.md`

+#### Document title

-- The **h1 title** of the `README.md` must match the repository name, e.g., `# terraform-azurerm-vm`.
+The **h1 title** of the `README.md` must match the repository name, e.g., `# terraform-azurerm-vm`.
 Directly below the title, provide a concise and informative description of the module’s purpose and functionality.

+#### `terraform-docs`

-- Use `terraform-docs` to automatically generate the documentation for your module.
-Place the autogenerated content between `<!-- BEGIN_TF_DOCS -->` and `<!-- END_TF_DOCS -->`.
-This should appear after the initial module description to maintain a clean and structured layout.
+Use `terraform-docs` to automatically generate documentation for your module.
+Insert the comments `<!-- BEGIN_TF_DOCS -->` and `<!-- END_TF_DOCS -->` to define where the autogenerated content will appear.
+This should follow the initial module description to ensure a clean and structured layout.

-- Ensure the `.terraform-docs.yaml` configuration file is consistent with the [global configuration](../terraform-docs.yaml) used in CI tests.
+Ensure the `.terraform-docs.yaml` configuration file is consistent with the [global configuration](../terraform-docs.yaml) used in CI tests.
 This guarantees uniform documentation output across all modules and prevents discrepancies during CI validation.

+#### Absolute URLs

-- **All links** within the `README.md` must be absolute URLs (e.g., full URLs starting with `https://`) to ensure that they render correctly on the Terraform Registry website.
+**All links** within the `README.md` must be absolute URLs (e.g., full URLs starting with `https://`) to ensure that they render correctly on the Terraform Registry website.

-### Public Module Headers
+#### Public Module Header

 For public modules, add this header to the `README.md`, above the h1 title: